 - Increase racial, ethnic, linguistic, gender, and community representation across the educator workforce.

 - Focus on systems change with an understanding that educational systems that support students of color benefit all learners.

-- Prioritize racial justice, equity, diversity, and inclusion.
+- Prioritize racial justice, equity, diversity, and inclusion throughout the initiative.

-- Collaborate with partners to bring people, resources, and ideas together from across government, local communities, and the private and philanthropic sectors.
+- Collaborate with partners to bring people, resources, and ideas together across government, local communities, and the private and philanthropic sectors.